libjpeg-turbo/buildscripts/README.md

 and extract it to
 **C:\Program Files (x86)\mingw-w64\i686-6.4.0-posix-dwarf-rt\_v5-rev0**.

-Both 64-bit and 32-bit JDKs should be installed, but they do not need to be added to the `PATH`.
-You do, however, need to create a symbolic link to the 32-bit JRE so that the build scripts can find it.
+x64 and x86 JDKs should be installed, but they do not need to be added to the `PATH`.
+You do, however, need to create the following symbolic links so that the build scripts can find the JDKs.

 From an Administrator Command Prompt, type:

+    md %ProgramData%\Oracle\Java
+    mklink /d %ProgramData%\Oracle\Java\javapath {directory of x64 JDK}
-    mklink /d %ProgramData%\Oracle\Java\Java32 {directory of 32-bit JRE}
+    mklink /d %ProgramData%\Oracle\Java32 {directory of x86 JDK}

 Install all other software necessary to build a 32-bit and a 64-bit version of libjpeg-turbo (refer to **BUILDING.md**.)